suhas-pai/Aphrodite/README.md

 ```
 #### On Linux

-Install the latest version of LLVM from their website: llvm.org.
-Make sure to
+Install the latest version of LLVM available.
+Best option is from llvm.org.
+The llvm version available in your system's package manager may be too old to
+build this project.

-add llvm's installation folder to your `$PATH` environment variable.
+Make sure to also add llvm's installation folder to your `$PATH` environment variable.

-This project also requires `nasm` and `xorisso`, which should be found in your
+This project also requires installing `nasm` and `xorisso`.
-system's package manager.

 #### Targets

-The GNUmakefile provides the following targets to use with `make` for building.
+The GNUmakefile provides the following targets to use with `make` for building:

-The `all` target (default target) builds the system for the given architecture in `$KARCH`,
+ * `all` target builds the system for the given architecture in `KARCH`, creating
-creating a bootable .iso image containing the built system.
+   a bootable .iso image containing the built system.

-The `all-hdd` target builds a flat hard disk/USB image instead.
+ * `all-hdd` target builds a flat hard disk/USB image instead.

-The `install` target can install the system into a directory provided by variable `DESTDIR`.
+ * `install` target can install the system into a directory provided by the variable `DESTDIR`.

+On `x86_64`, additional targets are available:
+ * `run-bios`, `run-hdd-bios` targets are equivalent to their non -bios counterparts
+   except that they boot qemu using the default SeaBIOS firmware instead of OVMF.

+#### Variables

+Several variables are available to configure how the project is built:
+ * `KARCH` specifies the architecture the project is built for.
+Default is `x86_64`,
+    but also accepts `aarch64`, `riscv64`, `loongarch64` as inputs to run the
+    project on the respective architecture.
+ * `KCC`, `KLD` variables detail the compiler and linker used to build the *kernel*.
+   Default is `KCC=clang` `KLD=ld.lld`.

 ## Running